Press enter to see results or esc to cancel.

 Rabies Outbreaks in Thailand

 Pets are loyal companions to humans.
-However, without proper care and ownership, they risk becoming stray dogs with rabies infection.
-The large quantity of stray dogs poses alarming risks of this fatal disease to humans.
+However, without proper care and ownership, they risk becoming stray animals with rabies infection.
+The large number of stray cats and dogs in Thailand poses alarming risks of this fatal disease for humans.

-This Pacific Prime Thailand article will take you on an investigative journey to see whether rabies is still widespread in the Kingdom, explore its root causes, and go through the preventative measures you can take when traveling or moving to Thailand.
+This Pacific Prime Thailand article will take you on an investigative journey to see whether rabies is still widespread here, explore its root causes, and go through the preventative measures you can take when traveling or moving to Thailand.

 Rabies – Past and Present